East Hollywood, Los Angeles: History

-In the early 20th century, the East Hollywood area was a farming village that also encompassed some of what is now Los Feliz.
-Parts of the neighborhood were formerly known as "Prospect Park."

-In 1910 the towns of Hollywood and East Hollywood approved annexation to the City of Los Angeles in order to tap into the city water supply.
-In 1914, Children's Hospital was relocated from downtown LA to Vermont Avenue and Sunset Boulevard.
+In the early 20th century, the East Hollywood area was a farming village which also encompasses some of what is now Los Feliz.
+Some of the neighborhood was formerly known as Prospect Park.
+In 1910, the towns of Hollywood and East Hollywood approved annexation to the City of Los Angeles in order to tap into the city water supply.
+In 1914, Children's Hospital was moved from downtown L.A. to Vermont Avenue and Sunset Boulevard.

 In 1916 steel magnate Andrew Carnegie donated the money to construct the Cahuenga Branch of the Los Angeles Public Library on Santa Monica Boulevard.
 In the early 1920s, Barnsdall Park was built.
-The 1920s were also a time of massive immigration into East Hollywood.
-Armenian immigrants established the community that is now Little Armenia.
+The 1920s was also a time of massive immigration into East Hollywood.
+Armenian immigrants established the community which is now Little Armenia.
 The University of California Southern Branch, needing more space, moved west at the end of the 1920s to a ranch called Westwood and became UCLA.
-The old Southern Branch campus then became Los Angeles Junior College, which was later renamed Los Angeles City College.
+The old Southern Branch campus became Los Angeles Junior College which was later renamed Los Angeles City College.

-In 1930 Cedars of Lebanon Hospital was formed when Kaspare Cohn Hospital moved from East Los Angeles to a new building on Fountain Avenue and was renamed.
+In 1930, Cedars of Lebanon Hospital was formed when Kaspare Cohn Hospital moved from East Los Angeles to a new building on Fountain Avenue and was renamed.

 US 101, the Hollywood Freeway, was built between 1947 and 1949.

-In the summer of 1999 three Metro Red Line subway stations opened, connecting East Hollywood more efficiently to the rest of the city.
+In the summer of 1999, three Metro Red Line subway stations opened, connecting East Hollywood more efficiently to the rest of the city.